AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLGroup/AssociatedFacet.md

 AMLGroup.AssociatedFacet Property
 =================================
-AutomationML 2.1 APIGets or sets the associated facet for the AMLGroup object
+Gets or sets the associated facet for the AMLGroup object

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)